 The Remove URLs tool enables you to temporarily block pages in your Search Console property from Google Search results.
 For other types of pages, see here.

-To temporarily block your content from Google Search:
+To temporarily block a Search Console property page from Google Search:

 - Open the Remove URLs page.

 - Enter the relative path of the desired image, page, or directory and click Continue.
 The path is relative to your Search Console property root, and should include a leading / mark.

 - Choose one of the following actions on the form:

 - Temporarily hide page from search results and remove from cache: Hides the page from Google search results for about 90 days, and also clears the cached copy of the page and snippet.
 The page can reappear in search results after the blackout period.
 Google will recrawl the page during the blackout period and refresh the page cache and snippet, but will not show them until the blackout period expires.